Camp Moshava of Wild Rose, WI’s Glossary

 Final Hatzagot

 Final Presentations.
 The last activity of maccabia.
-During final presentations, each team must present several skits, a team song, a gift to machaneh and shelet.
-Final presentation is worth thousands of points.
-Check out this video; it was played at Final Presentation.
+During final presentations, each team must present a team song, shelet, boys rikud, and a skit.

 Flickerball